Abhinayapunati/Calculator/README.md

 This project is open-source and available under the MIT License.

+NOTE:This Project Works Only If Python Is Installed And Path Has Been Set To Python.

 ⭐️ If you like this project, give it a star on GitHub!